A Plug-and-Play Method for Improving Imperceptibility and Capacity in Practical Generative Text Steganography: Abstract

 \section{Abstract}

-Linguistic steganography embeds secret information in seemingly innocent texts, safeguarding privacy in surveillance environments.
-Generative linguistic steganography leverages the probability distribution of language models (LMs) and applies steganographic algorithms to generate stego tokens, gaining attention with recent Large Language Model (LLM) advancements.
-To enhance security, researchers develop distribution-preserving steganographic algorithms to minimize the gap between stego sampling and LM sampling.
-However, the reliance on language model distributions, coupled with deviations from real-world cover texts, results in insufficient imperceptibility when facing steganalysis detectors in real-world scenarios.
-Moreover, LLM distributions tend to be more deterministic, resulting in reduced entropy and, consequently, lower embedding capacity.
-In this paper, we propose FreStega, a plug-and-play method to reconstruct the distribution of language models used for generative linguistic steganography.
-FreStega dynamically adjusts token probabilities from the language model at each step of stego text auto-regressive generation, leveraging both sequential and spatial dimensions.
-In sequential adjustment, the temperature is dynamically adjusted based on instantaneous entropy, enhancing the diversity of stego texts and boosting embedding capacity.
-In the spatial dimension, the distribution is aligned with guidance from the target domain corpus, closely mimicking real cover text in the target domain.
-By reforming the distribution, FreStega enhances the imperceptibility of stego text in practical scenarios and improves steganographic capacity by 15.41\%, all without compromising the quality of the generated text.
-FreStega serves as a plug-and-play remedy to enhance the imperceptibility and embedding capacity of existing distribution-preserving steganography methods in real-world scenarios.
+Linguistic steganography embeds secret information into seemingly innocuous text to safeguard privacy under surveillance.
+Generative Linguistic Steganography (GLS) leverages the probability distributions of Language Models (LMs) and applies steganographic algorithms during generation.
+GLS has attracted increasing attention with the rise of Large Language Models (LLMs).
+To strengthen security, prior work has focused on distribution-preserving steganographic algorithms that minimize the gap between stego sampling and random sampling from the model.
+However, their reliance on model distributions, which often deviate from real-world cover texts, leads to limited imperceptibility when facing steganalysis detectors in practical settings.
+Moreover, LLM distributions tend to be more deterministic, reducing entropy and thus lowering embedding capacity.
+In this paper, we propose a plug-and-play method that reconstructs the distributions of language models used for generative linguistic steganography.
+FreStega dynamically adjusts token probabilities from the language model at each step of autoregressive stego text generation, leveraging both sequential and spatial dimensions.
+Extensive experiments on four LLMs, three benchmark datasets, and four distribution-preserving steganographic baselines demonstrate that, by reforming the distribution, FreStega improves the imperceptibility of stego text in realistic scenarios and increases steganographic capacity by 15.41\%, without degrading the quality of the generated stego text.